Letter of Recommendation from Supervisor (Examples)

 Include specific examples

-Use the second body paragraph of the letter of recommendation from the supervisor to highlight any specific examples that demonstrate the candidate’s suitability for the job and the qualities they possess.
-For example, describe any instances where the applicant stood out from his/her colleagues or use the comparison technique to help make a point to the reader of the recommendation letter.
 This helps to validate your claims, and it shows that you indeed know the candidate well enough to provide an objective recommendation of their work ethics and skills.
-However, only provide examples and anecdotes that demonstrate the prospective employer’s skills of a suitable candidate.
+However, only provide examples and anecdotes that demonstrate the prospective employer’s skills as a suitable candidate.

 Step 4: Conclusion

-The conclusion of a letter of recommendation from the supervisor is the recommender’s final chance to make an impression on the prospective employer and fully endorse their candidate.
-To effectively conclude your letter of recommendation from the supervisor, consider including the following details:
+The conclusion of the letter from the supervisor is the recommender’s final chance to make an impression on the prospective employer and fully endorse their candidate.

 Restate your recommendation

-First, restate your admiration for the work ethics, skills, and attributes that the employee possesses and restate your reason for recommending them.
+First, restate your admiration for the work ethics, skills, and attributes that the employee possesses, and restate your reason for recommending them.
 Maintain a positive and enthusiastic tone to demonstrate to the potential employer that you believe in the candidate and endorse them fully for the job they are seeking.

 Provide your contact details for follow-up

 Offer to answer any further questions the employer might have regarding the recommendation and the candidate you have endorsed.
 This further reveals that you are positive about the candidate and that you believe in their qualifications.
 Provide your reliable contact details, including your email address and mobile phone number, if you write an email copy.
-However, if you submit your letter as a hard copy, you can avoid including your contact details in the conclusion as you will have already included it on the letterhead.
+However, if you submit your letter as a hard copy, you can avoid including your contact details in the conclusion, as you will have already included them on the letterhead.

 Write an appropriate sign-off